 Best Oolong Tea: The 5 Most Popular Oolong Teas

-We think almost everyone who is somewhat acquainted with oolongs has heard about this magical tea — Milk Oolong.
+- Milk Oolong Surely, almost everyone somewhat acquainted with oolongs has heard about this magical tea — Milk Oolong.
 Well, of course, the name sounds so intriguing.
-So sweet and creamy.
-There exists many a legend claiming that this type of oolong tea is steamed in the sweet, creamy milk of Taiwan’s finest grass-fed grazing cows.
+Undoubtedly, it's so sweet and creamy.
+Furthermore, many a legend claims that this type of oolong tea is steamed in the sweet, creamy milk of Taiwan’s finest grass-fed grazing cows.
 Nope.
-It all has to do with the cultivar — the Jin Xuan tea bush, and the precise processing methods that the tea farmers utilize.
+The fact is, it all has to do with the cultivar — the Jin Xuan tea bush.
+Furthermore, the precise processing methods that the tea farmers utilize.
 The result — a fresh, slightly floral, slightly grassy oolong tea with an aroma reminiscent of sweet cream or milk.
 Indeed, if done right, this tea has no comparison.
 However, beware of artificially flavored milk oolong.
 This tea, in particular, is especially acclaimed in Taiwan, where the farmers have perfected its processing techniques.
 Read more.

-Also known as Frozen Summit Oolong tea, another very popular lightly oxidized oolong coming from Taiwan.
-It grows at an altitude of 1000 meters and above.
-The result — a strong, easily recognizable fresh taste with a delectably sweet aftertaste.
-Have you gotten tea drunk off of Dong Ding Oolong Tea yet!?
+- Dong Ding Oolong Also known as Frozen Summit Oolong tea.
+Surely, this is yet another very popular lightly oxidized oolong coming from Taiwan.
+It grows at an altitude of 1000 meters and above: the result — a strong, easily recognizable fresh taste with a delectably sweet aftertaste.
+Most importantly, have you gotten tea drunk off of Dong Ding Oolong Tea yet!?

-Also popularly known as Iron Goddess, there are two versions of this tea.
-A heavily roasted one prevailing in Taiwan, and a lightly roasted one from Anxi Province in China.
+- Tie Guan Yin Also popularly known as Iron Goddess.
+In fact, there are two versions of this tea — a heavily roasted one prevailing in Taiwan, and a lightly roasted one from Anxi Province in China.
 Read more.

-Otherwise known as Big Red Robe Wuyi Oolong.
+- Da Hong Pao Otherwise known as Big Red Robe Wuyi Oolong.
 Being one of our absolute favorites, this tea is exactly what it sounds like — a comforting big red robe of delicious sweet roasted flavor and an unmistakable mineral taste.
-Many of China’s poets have tried describing this magical quality it possesses — the rock rhyme, or yan yun.
+Undoubtedly, many of China’s poets have tried describing this magical quality it possesses — the rock rhyme or yan yun.
 In short, it is the gracefulness of this Wuyi oolong tea.
-The elegant connection between all of the tea’s qualities.
+Furthermore, the elegant connection between all of the tea’s qualities.
 We too tried writing about it; however, the best way to find out what we’re talking about would be to taste it for yourself.

-Otherwise known as Ya Shi Xiang Dan Cong Oolong, we think the name alone makes this tea deserving of a taste!
-It is one of the most popular teas from the famous Dan Cong Oolong family, where each tea mimics a particular flower.
+- Duck Shit Oolong Otherwise known as Ya Shi Xiang Dan Cong Oolong.
+Honestly, we think the name alone makes this tea deserving of a taste!
+Not to mention, it is one of the most popular teas from the famous Dan Cong Oolong family, where each tea mimics a particular flower.
 Duck Shit oolong tea, thankfully, doesn’t mimic what it sounds like.
-On the opposite, it was a clever story developed by the tea farmer who discovered this incredible aromatic tea to trick people into thinking that he uses duck shit in the soil, so they wouldn’t be interested in drinking it.
+On the opposite, a tea farmer who discovered this incredible aromatic tea developed this clever story to trick people into thinking that he uses duck shit in the soil.
+Hence, they wouldn’t be interested in drinking it.
 Read more about this fun legend and the delicious tea that came from it here.

 Choosing The Right Teaware For Your Oolong